mrdoob/three.js/threejs/lessons/threejs-fundamentals.md

 </body>
 ```

-Three.js will draw into that canvas so we need to look it
+Three.js will draw into that canvas so we need to look it up
 and pass it to three.js.

 ```